spacemakerai/forma-extensions-samples/masterclass/2.deep-dive-noise/task-2-create-and-visualize-a-mesh.md

-# Trigger and visualize noise results
+# Create some geometry and place it on the scene

 In this task you will create some simple geometry as a triangulated mesh.
 Visualize it in the scene and add it as an element to the Forma proposal.